canyagmur/hough-line-detection-fast/README.md

 ## Samples of Input and Output

-Below is an example showing the input image and the corresponding output after applying the Hough Transform for line detection:
+Below is an example showing the input image and the corresponding output after applying the Hough Transform for line detection.
+It can be observed that whole lines are drawn instead of found line segment in image, this can be prevented by finding the segments' finishing points in the code.

 | **Input Image**                          | **Output Image**                          |
 |------------------------------------------|-------------------------------------------|